-- 1. manages mlflow settings at the beginning and the end of the run (run start / end). - 2. log useful informations for reproducibility as mlflow tags (including kedro Journal information and the commands used to launch the run). - 3. register the pipeline as a valid mlflow model if it is a PipelineML instance
+- 1. manages mlflow settings at the beginning and the end of the run (run start / end). - 2. log useful informations for reproducibility as mlflow tags (including kedro Journal information for old kedro versions and the commands used to launch the run). - 3. register the pipeline as a valid mlflow model if it is a PipelineML instance